Nanlite vs Aputure: Choosing the Right LED Lights for Your Production

 CRI9896+

-Chill Rental stocks both Nanlite and Aputure lighting fixtures.
-Contact us to build a custom lighting package for your project.
+Both Nanlite and Aputure lighting packages are available at Chill Rental.
+Contact us at [email protected] to discuss the best lighting package for your project.

 Need a Custom Package?